Sufficient dimension reduction for regression with metric space-valued responses: Simulation Experiments

 \section{Simulation Experiments}

-In this section, we compare the performance of our proposed surrogate-assisted methods to other competing methods where possible on synthetic data.
-Let $\B$ be the true basis of $\spc$ and $\hat \B$ be the estimate of $\B$.
-For each method, we measure the estimation accuracy using
+In this section, we evaluate the performance of our proposed surrogate-assisted methods compared to other competing methods in the literature where possible on synthetic data.
+For each method, we measure the estimation accuracy as the Frobenius norm of the difference in projection matrices of the true and estimated bases.
+This evaluation metric is common in the SDR literature.